-44. The 45 targets5 outlined in the GPW13 Planning Framework are proxy measures to help prioritize, track and evaluate performance under the three interconnected strategic priorities.
+- 44. The 45 targets outlined in the GPW13 Planning Framework are proxy measures to help prioritize, track and evaluate performance under the three interconnected strategic priorities.
 As a consequence of identifying priority outcomes and scopes of work, targets to which the countries will contribute were also determined.
-The complete list of GPW13 targets are in ANNEX 5.
+The complete list of GPW13 targets are in Annex 5.
 The targets on increasing access to essential health services and increasing the percentage of publicly financed health expenditures were only recently included in the GPW13 Planning Framework; as such, they could not be considered during the country prioritization process.
-Some countries proposed additional targets that are in line with the national or SDG plans.
+Some countries proposed additional targets that are in line with the national or SDG plans. - 45.
+The 17 GPW targets most frequently selected by at least two thirds of Member States are highlighted in Table 2.
+They correspond, in general, to the selection of outcomes such that the frequently cited targets are those for emergency preparedness (i.e. increased IHR capacity), access to services and medicines for various population groups/ conditions/ diseases, and risk factor reduction.
+Nine out of 10 countries selected the reduction of the maternal mortality ratio as a target considering the high number of deaths during pregnancy or childbirth in the Region which stood at 542 per 100 000 live births in 2015. - 46.
+The target on stopping the rise in the percentage of people suffering financial hardship was chosen by 37 countries even if only 30 of them rated the related outcome as high priority.
+Note that four targets were selected by 10 or less Member States.

-5 At the time of writing this document, the targets of the Impact Framework have been revised and the following two targets were added: "Increase access to essential health services (including promotion, prevention, curative, rehabilitative and palliative care) with a focus on primary health care, measured using a UHC index" and "Increase percent of publicly financed health expenditures by 10%."
+At the time of writing this document, the targets of the Impact Framework have been revised and the following two targets were added: "Increase access to essential health services (including promotion, prevention, curative, rehabilitative and palliative care) with a focus on primary health care, measured using a UHC index" and "Increase percent of publicly financed health expenditures by 10%."
 In addition, the text of the target on workforce has been modified to "Increase health workforce density with improved distribution".
 These changes could not have been reflected at the first phase of the prioritization process, but the content and spirit of these targets are present in the "scopes".
 In addition, they will be fully reflected at the next phase of the planning process."